email-markup-consortium/email-reader-view/README.md

 This is not yet available on any browser extensions web store, however if you want to try it out before it's available, you can.
 1. Download this GitHub Repo.
 	* If you're not too familiar with GitHub an easy way to do this is to click on the green `code` button near the top right of the repo page and select [download zip](https://github.com/email-markup-consortium/email-reader-view/archive/refs/heads/main.zip).
 Once downloaded, unzip that file.
+	* If you are familiar with GitHub, then pull down a local version of this repo using your prefered method.
 2. In the Chrome browser, navigate to the extensions page [chrome://extensions/](chrome://extensions/).
 Or if you are using Edge [edge://extensions/](edge://extensions/).
 Or if you are using Opera [opera://extensions](opera://extensions)